Simple Homemade Hemp Milk Recipe

 By: Samira

-How to make hemp milk, including hemp milk benefits and a simple homemade hemp milk recipe using just two ingredients.
-A healthy, creamy high protein, dairy-free milk alternative.
+How to make hemp milk – a simple homemade hemp milk recipe using just two ingredients for a creamy, high-protein, dairy-free milk alternative.

 Prep Time: 2 minutes